vyrzdev/vyrzdev/README.md

 # ben&#8203;@vyrz.dev

 Hi!
 I'm Ben, a full stack backend and web developer.

-I predominantly use Rust for my projects, however I was originally a Python/JS developer.
+These days, I predominantly use Rust for my projects, however I was originally a Python/JS developer.

 Some of my passions are byte-level file parsing, networking/packet design, and competing-consumers-style pipelines.